-Name e
+Name

 Date

-Addre ess -
+Addre ess

 City

-State

 Zip

-e
+Phone 2

-Email l Address
+Email Address

-Do yo ou represent self?
+u represent self?

 Organ nization?

-Resource on which you are commenting: Book Video Display Magazine Library Program Newspaper Electronic inform Graphic Novel
+1. Resource on which you are commenting: Book Video Display Graphic Novel Magazine Library Program Audio Recording Newspaper Electronic information/network (please specify) Other

 Title

 Author/Producer/Presenter

-2. What brought this resource to your atten- tion?
+2. What brought this resource to your attention?

-3. Have you examined the entire resource? presentation, etc.) (i.e., read the entire book, viewed the entire
+3. Have you examined the entire resource? (i.e., read the entire book, viewed the entire presentation, etc.)

-4. What concerns you about the resource? (necessary) 1 0
+4. What concerns you about the resource? (use other side or additional pages if necessary)

-5. Are there resource(s) you suggest to provide additional information and/or other viewpoints on this topic?
+5. Are there resource(s) you suggest to provide additional information a on this topic? and/or other viewpoints

-Revised by the American Library Association Intellectual Freedom Committee June 27, 1995

-Revised by The Board of Trustees on 6 February 2017 Reformatted, Reviewed and Approved: April 19, 2018 Reviewed, Revised and Approved: 12 September 2019
+Revised by the American Library Association Intellectual Freedom Committee June 27, 1995 Revised by the Board of Trustees on 6 February 2017 Reformatted, Reviewed and Approved: April 19, 2018 Reviewed, Revised and Approved: 12 September 2019 Reviewed, Revised and Approved: 6 April 2021